dswelbor/designpattern-demo/java/README.md

 ### Adapter Pattern
 The adapter design pattern converts the interface of a class into another interface clients expect.
-This allows classes tp work together that otherwise could not due to incompatible interfaces.
+This allows classes to work together that otherwise could not due to incompatible interfaces.

 The provided example uses an Adapter to wrap the new usb-based interface and make both versions of the Iphone (IPhone5 and Iphone10) work with the Headphones - which uses the AudioJackIphone interface.
 More info can be found in the folder:
-`/docs/java/adapter`
+`/docs/java/adapter` and in its README file.

 ### Decorator Pattern
 The decorator pattern is a structural design pattern that abstracts how to enhance